22 May, 2024

 Evaluate the financial health and performance of this company using the data for the last five years.

-8. Use the relevant financial ratios in your analysis over the past 5 years, depending on the case.
+Use ratio analysis to diagnose financial health of this company. - Use the relevant financial ratios in your analysis over the past 5 years, depending on the case.
 What

 strengths and weaknesses are indicted by the ratio analysis?
 Compare the financial ratios of your firm